megvii-research/HomoGAN/README.md

 python evaluate.py --model_dir ./experiments/HomoGAN/ --restore_file xxx.pth
 ```
 ## How to train?
-You need to modify ```./dataset/data_loader.py``` slightly for your owner environment, and you can also refer to [Content-Aware Unsupervised Deep Homography Estimation](https://github.com/JirongZhang/DeepHomography).
+You need to modify ```./dataset/data_loader.py``` slightly for your environment, and you can also refer to [Content-Aware Unsupervised Deep Homography Estimation](https://github.com/JirongZhang/DeepHomography).

 ## Pre-training:
 ```